Technopy311/Nasa-APOD-utility/README.md

 **APOD stands for Astronomy Picture of the Day.**

-If you want to use this script with cronjobs, the main.py script won't work, so for that i've designed the "change-background.py" script, there, you only need to change the lines, 10 and 16 there, you just need to define the background path, and the API key, and that's it.
-**you need to have the main.py script on the same directory as the "change-background.py"**

 ### Alert:
-This utility, was designed for **_linux enviroments_**, and maybe MacOs, but never tested in it, it was tested and made in Ubuntu LTS 20.4, so it will probaly work on any debian based distro like ubuntu-mint, or in Raspberry Pi OS. this utility it only uses python and no other languages.
+This utility, was designed for **_Windows_**, and maybe MacOs, but never tested in MacOs, it was tested and made in Ubuntu LTS 20.4, then optimized just for Windows, so it will only work in windows this utility only uses python and no other languages.
-It hasn't been tested on fedora, gentoo or arch based distros, so it's not known if it will work properly on any of these, or other.

-This utility **has not** been optimized 100% for Windows yet, i would be very thankful if you could help in it.
+This utility **has** been optimized 100% now.

 ## Installing Instructions.
-First clone the repo, then in the repo folder, you just need to execute in the terminal
+First clone the repo, then in the repo folder, you just need to execute in a terminal

 > pip3 install -r requirements.txt

 Or if it doesn't works, try making:
 > pip install -r requirements.txt

-If you are on linux and you get errors runing this command, remove the "#" before the packages: json, time, os, and py-notifier.

 The last step is you to get an api key, (it's 100% free), you can get it at: https://api.nasa.gov/?ref=public-apis#signUp